vegaprotocol/specs/protocol/0075-PLUP_protocol_upgrades.md

 ## API
    - An datanode API should be available to provide information on the upcoming confirmed proposal including total proposals/block details/versions

+### Successful upgrade  (<a name="0075-PLUP-004" href="#0075-PLUP-004">0075-PLUP-004</a>)
+  - A new release is made available, and is successfully deployed
+  - Setup a network with 5 validators running version x
+  - Have 4 validator submit request to upgrade to release >x at block height 1000
+  - At the end of block height 1000 a snapshot is taken and vega is stopped by the vegavisor
+  - All nodes are starting from the snapshot of block 1000 and the network resumes with version >x

+ ### Failing consensus

+  - Upgrade takes place at block N. Minimum number of validators -1 restart with correct version.
+One validator restarts with previous version.
+Consensus is not achieved.
+Start another validator with the correct version, consensus is achieved
+  - 5 validator network.
+Upgrade takes places at block N. Start 3 validators immediately.
+Allow several blocks to pass.
+Start two remaining validators.
+(All validators continue to work) - no blocks producing as 3 validators do not have enough weight - need 70% weight to produce blocks
+  - Weighting threshold (API TM) is not reached after restart, network does not produce blocks
+  - Upgrade takes place, but insufficient validators are restored for 1, 5, 10, minutes.
+Validators which are restored immediately patiently wait for consensus to be achieved, and then blocks continue  - concensus acheived